History

 So far, all my clocks had been wall-mounted, driven by a weight that had to be wound up once a day.
 Because I was running out of wall space in my house for additional wall-mounted clocks, I wanted to branch out to table or mantle clocks.
 As table clocks do not have the vertical height needed to accommodate the drop of a weight, I decided to explore spring-powered mechanisms.
 The mechanics of springs turned out to be more complicated than I had expected, so I purchased a number of clock springs from TimeSavers and began to experiment.

-I decided to continue exploring using of torsional pendulums and adapted the wall-mounted clock to be spring powered table clock – Torsional Pendulum Table Clock 1.
+I decided to continue exploring the use of torsional pendulums and adapted the wall-mounted clock to a spring-powered table clock—Torsional Pendulum Table Clock 1.

 Torsional Pendulum Table Wooden Clock 1